kozalosev/DeskChan-Launcher/README.md

 Probably, you're already curious what I suggest to do with it and how it **should** work.
 OK, let's see:

 1. You launch the application via the launcher or it's started automatically during OS load.
 2. Amazing!
-The application updates automatically!
+DeskChan is being updated automatically!
 What a crazy thing!
 3. Profit!
 It just launches!
 That's it.

 ### Reality

-Unfortunately, the launcher is not working in this way now.
+Unfortunately, the launcher is not working in this way for now.
 Currently, it's only able to:

 - check if you're using the latest version of it or not;
   - if you don't: